Tui perched on mamaku with insect in beak

 Zealandia EcoSanctuary - a photographer's paradise

 Nothing gives me more joy than heading out with my camera and friends to Zealandia EcoSanctuary for a day of wildlife photography, bad puns, and good coffee, so I thought I'd share with you some of my favourite photos from our recent outings.
-Just hover over the images for the story behind each.

-I've just had a search through Lightroom and I have over 7000 photos tagged Zealandia with 295 different dates over 13 years - and those are just the ones I've kept!
-And I can't wait for the next outing - there is always something new to see or a different angle on a familiar scene.
+I've just had a search through Lightroom, and I have over 7000 photos tagged Zealandia with 295 different dates over 13 years — and those are just the ones I've kept!
+And I can't wait for the next outing — there is always something new to see or a different angle on a familiar scene.
 I firmly believe that Zealandia is just as much a sanctuary for us humans as it is for the wildlife.

-Yesterday, Hayley was keen to photograph potato orchids (Gastrodia longcolumn), which had just come in to bloom.
-Passersby were wondering why we were all keenly photographing what looks like dead sticks.
-It's not until you look close-up that you see their exquisite flowers.Pōpokotea or whitehead
+Yesterday, Hayley was keen to photograph potato orchids (Gastrodia longcolumn), which had just come into bloom.
+Passersby were wondering why we were all keenly photographing what looked like dead sticks.
+It's not until you look closely that you see their exquisite flowers.

-I finally got a pōpokotea (whitehead/Mohoua albicilla) photo worth showing.
-Maybe it was just good luck, or maybe it was the Leica 100-400mm lens I'd snaffled from Janice and Hayley, but this little dude sat in a brighter spot within the dappled light for just long enough.
+I finally got a pōpokotea (whitehead / Mohoua albicilla) photo worth showing.
+Maybe it was just good luck, or maybe it was the Leica 100–400mm lens I'd snaffled from Janice and Hayley, but this little dude sat in a brighter spot within the dappled light for just long enough.

 Kākā fledgling